belbahrim/twin-causal-net/Readme.md

 |**Returns:**   	|  None |  |

-### Notes

-The ```twincausal``` library helps to train twin-networks for the conditional average treatment effects with binary outcomes.
-Each step of the training, it proceeds to update the model parameters in the direction of the gradients to minimize the uplift loss function.
-To avoid the over-fitting, both structured and unstructured pruning can be used to regularize the model.
-The model supports numpy arrays int or floats for data ingestion.

 ### Reference and citing

-If you use ```twincausal``` in a scientific publication, we would appreciate citations to the [[arXiv preprint]](https://arxiv.org/pdf/2105.05146.pdf) while we are developing the open source paper for the Journal of Open Source Software (JOSS).
+If you use ```twincausal``` in a scientific publication, we would appreciate citations to the [[technical paper]](https://arxiv.org/pdf/2105.05146.pdf) while we are developing the open source one for the Journal of Open Source Software (JOSS).
 In the meantime please use the weblink to cite our software.

 **A Twin Neural Model for Uplift**  </br>
 Mouloud Belbahri, Olivier Gandouet, Alejandro Murua, Vahid Partovi Nia